designmynight/designmynight-developers/site/content/collins/customising-email-templates/index.md

 1. Template for Confirmation Email
 2. A general template that we can upload to be used for all other emails from Collins

+**4. We've got a booking type for Halloween.
+Would it be possible to add an email template specifically for this booking type (so we can make it themed!)?**

+Unfortunately, we are currently only able to upload HTML templates **per email type** and not by booking type.